-Rinbung County is located in the south of Tibet Autonomous Region and east of Shigatse City, with Nagarze County of Shannan City in the east, Gyantse County in the south, Samzhubze District and Namling County in the west, and Nyemo County of Lhasa City across the river to the north.
-It is 120 kilometers from Shigatse City, 66 kilometers from Shigatse Peace Airport, 185 kilometers from Lhasa City, and 140 kilometers from Lhasa Gonggar Airport
+Rinbung County is located in south of Tibet Autonomous Region and east of Shigatse City, with Nagarze County of Shannan City in east, Gyantse County in south, Samzhubze District and Namling County in west, and Nyemo County of Lhasa City across the river to north.

 Most popular sites

 Yongze Lutso Lake is located in Dejilin Township which is about 70 kilometers away from Rinbung County.
 According to legend, this lake can show the blessings of this life and future life.
-Therefore, is regarded by the local people as a “sacred lake for seeing the past and future.
-According to the legend of Tibetan Buddhism, Yongze Lutso Lake is the residence of the protector of Tashilhunpo Monastery.
-In addition, that as usual, to find the reincarnation of the Panchen Lama needs to go to this lake to determine the direction of finding the reincarnation of the Panchen Lama
+Therefore, is regarded by local people as a “sacred lake for seeing past and future.
+According to legend of Tibetan Buddhism, Yongze Lutso Lake is the residence of the protector of Tashilhunpo Monastery.
+In addition, that as usual, this is the lake to determine the direction of finding reincarnation of Panchen Lama

-Rinbung County is located between the Gangdis Mountains and the Himalayas with high mountains and deep valleys and dense rivers.
-The Yarlung Tsangbo River passes through the northwest of the county, and the Menqu River, which originated from the Nachin kangsa Snow Mountain in its territory, runs through three counties and one town from north to south, and flows into the Yarlung Tsangbo River in Bailin Village of Rinbung Township.
+Rinbung County is located between Gangdis Mountains and Himalayas with high mountains and deep valleys and dense rivers.
+Yarlung Tsangbo River passes through the northwest of the county, and Menqu River, which originated from Nachin kangsa Snow Mountain in its territory, runs through three counties and one town from north to south, and flows into Yarlung Tsangbo River in Bailin Village of Rinbung Township.

 Population and ethnicity

-In 1356 AD, during the Pazhuo regime, Rinbung Zong was established.
+In 1356 AD, during Phagmo Drupa Regime, Rinbung Zong was established.

-In 1642 AD, it was under the jurisdiction of Kashag regime
+In 1642 AD, it was under jurisdiction of Kashag regime

-In 1959, Rinbung was established, and it was placed under the Gyangtse Prefecture
+In 1959, Rinbung was established, and it was placed under Gyangtse Prefecture

-In 1964, Rinbung was placed under the jurisdiction of Shigatse Prefecture
+In 1964, Rinbung was placed under jurisdiction of Shigatse Prefecture